 10. Web Breadcrumbs

-What is the Main Principle of Website navigation?
+What is the Main Principle of Website Navigation?

-How Does Digital Accessibility Relate to Website Navigation?
+How Does Digital Accessibility Affect Website Navigation?

 How Can Website Navigation Impact Online Sales?

 Simplified and frictionless website navigation enhances UX for a broader buyer population, particularly important to organizations selling products and services online.
 Website navigation and accessibility levels of your site directly affect UX, navigation, and sales bottom line.